davide-colombo/davide-colombo/README.md

 For example, I used Tensorflow library developed at Google to train a Neural Network on chest x-ray images of children to detect pneumonia.

-I took an optional course on "Information Theory and Cybersecurity".
-I was fascinated.
+I took an optional course on "Information Theory and Cybersecurity" that completely changes the way I was looking at technology.

-I took a course on microprocessors.
+I took a course on microprocessors and that too was fascinating.